ARE YOU GUILTY OF USING THIS FIVE-LETTER WORD WITH YOUR KIDS?

 Ever have a word that as makes you cringe every single time you hear it?
 Yeah, me too.
 (Actually, TBH, I have several but let’s not go there…)

-Recently during one of my coaching calls a divorced parent I was working with casually dropped a little five-letter word that always stops me dead in my tracks.
+Recently during one of my coaching calls, a divorced co-parent I was working with casually dropped a little five-letter word that always stops me dead in my tracks.